 Gravity Retaining Wall:

-Typically, the gravity retaining walls is essential for massive gravitational load required to counter soil pressure.
+Typically, these retaining walls is essential for massive gravitational load required to counter soil pressure.

 Crib, gabion wall, and bin retaining walls are additionally a type of gravity retaining walls.